hammerheim-game/hammerheim-rules/8-scenarios.md

 Anyone attacking the wall must be in the alley
 (they cannot ruin the map from the other side of the wall or with a ranged attack).

 The map doesn't lead to a specific treasure; rather it marks out good routes through the Poor Quarter.
 The extent to which this will be useful information at all is up for debate however!
-To interpret how useful these scrawlings are you acquire three Mordheim Maps that you must immediately read after the game - they may not be sold.
+To interpret how useful these scrawlings are anyone who disciphered the writing will acquire three Mordheim Maps that you must immediately read after the game - they may not be sold.
+In this way it is theoretically possible for multiple warbands to get this result, should a warband rout before it can destroy the wall.

 ```
 ```